izzy503/ProgramingLanguageSuggester/README.md

 This project is licensed under the (https://opensource.org/licenses/BSD-2-Clause)

+{Any issues or concerns please contact mne at ipadilla2280@gmail.com.}

+Copyright (c) 18 june 2023_Israel Padilla

-Please note that this is just a sample `README.md` file, and you may need to modify it further to suit your specific project and requirements.
+Please note that this is just a sample `README.md` file, for my project and you may need to be modified to further to suit your specific project and requirements.